difference between arduino and raspberry pi

 Raspberry Pi, on the other hand, has internet connectivity via an Ethernet port or Wi-Fi.
 It also has various USB ports to connect external peripherals like external hard drives, webcams, or game controllers.

-See also difference between rectangle and parallelogram
+See also difference between internal and external fragmentation

 Which One is Best?